-Now don't get me wrong - There are legitimate concerns when considering whether or not to be pet friendly.
+Now don’t get me wrong - There are legitimate concerns when considering whether to be pet-friendly or not.

 What kinds of pets should I allow, and how many?

-Let's be clear, by pet-friendly we primarily mean dogs.
-You can specify that with your property manager.
-Maybe you wouldn't mind a cat, a bird, or an occasional pot belly pig, but for most vacation rental homeowners , when they open their homes to pets, they mean dogs.
+Let’s be clear; by pet-friendly, we primarily mean dogs.
+You can specify that with your Property Manager.
+Maybe you wouldn’t mind a cat, a bird, or an occasional pot belly pig, but for most vacation rental Homeowners, when they open their homes to pets, they mean dogs.
 The number of pets is up to you as well.
-The usual preferred number is one, maybe two.
-You certainly don't want a pack.
+Usually, the preferred number is one, maybe two.
+You certainly don’t want a pack.
 As a vacationing animal lover, no offense, Fido, but I would not want to spend my vacation with more than two dogs.

 You can even be specific as to the size you of pet you allow.
-Insist that your property manager ask a lot of specific questions when booking your guests in regards to the pets they are bringing.
-Just don't go so crazy with rules that you turn off potential renters.
+Insist that your Property Manager ask a lot of specific questions when booking your Guests regarding the pets they are bringing.
+Just don’t go too crazy with rules or you could turn off potential renters.

 What extra expenses will I incur?